guangsongwang/MITHP/README.md

 MITHP is a Python code for identifying intratumoral subregions with distinct heterogeneity using MRI scans.
+The code and data are related to the article "Multicenter radio-multiomic analysis for predicting breast cancer outcome and unravelling imaging-biological connection".